fedevergara/Kahi_plugins/Kahi_ciarp_works/README.md

 <center><img src="https://raw.githubusercontent.com/colav/colav.github.io/master/img/Logo.png"/></center>

-# Kahi ranking udea works plugin
+# Kahi CIARP works plugin
 Kahi will use this plugin to insert or update the works information from ranking office file from University of Antioquia.

 # Description